BY: Andres Castro Araujo*

 In summary, we should not throw away an efficient revenue mechanism as important as the VAT, but we should look for ways to make it compatible with the human rights discourse and try to find solutions to its implementation problems.

-*Andrés Castro Araújo is a researcher at the Center for the Study of Law, Justice and Society (Dejusticia).
+*Andrés Castro Araújo is a researcher at the Center for Law, Justice and Society (Dejusticia).